cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - **Appendix B** addresses developing adult secure intimacy in individuals and caring behaviors in couples.

 ## PART 1 FOUNDATIONAL CONCEPTS
-### CHAPTER 1 Attachment Research A History of Ideas
+## Chapter 1 Attachment Research A History of Ideas

 The understanding of the phenomena of attachment has evolved through several seminal ideas, which are presented below with their historical context.
 These ideas have contributed to the development of a comprehensive treatment model and methods.